microsoft/FabricRTA-in-a-Day/Lab1.md

 | :information_source: **Note**    |
 |:---------------------------|
-| **For Lab 1, please submit the results for the tasks marked with ✅ in the following link**: [Quiz KQL Database in A Day Lab 1](https://forms.office.com/r/bV9RCiLVuJ)
+| **For Lab 1, please submit the results for the tasks marked with ✅ in the following link**: [Quiz Fabric RTA in a Day Lab 1](https://forms.office.com/r/bV9RCiLVuJ)

 | :information_source: **Note**    |
 |:---------------------------|